jrroosevelt/VS2PCG/Card clarifications M-Z.md

 Q: If I power up Punisher 2099 with multiple copies in a single attack, does each power-up add another wound?

 A: Yes.
-Each copy of Punisher 2099 that is
+Each copy of Punisher 2099 that is used to power up grants an additional wound.
+So if you powered him up with two copies, it would grant two additional wounds; three total - one for the attack and two for the two copies discarded to power up.

+Sou

 # [Purple Man](http://vs.tcgbrowser.com/images/cards/big/def-045.jpg)
 *Set: Defenders*